hcengineering/platform/templates/readme.md

 If no template is matched for project then `default` template will be used.

+## Explicit template selection

+If package.json contains "template" field, template from templates with matched name will be selected.

 ## Apply rules

 - If file in template folder is pressent and file in project folder is not, it will be copied.